Local

 Overview

-The County Councils Network's manifesto proposals for local government finance outline that the incoming government must use the next Spending Review to set out a four-year sustainable funding settlement for councils, one capable of meeting the growing demand-led pressures.
-Alongside this, it should progress reforms to the system of local government finance, including engaging the sector on a review of relative needs and resources, while reforming business rates, council tax and other funding streams.
+County Council Network manifesto proposals for local government finance this parliament outline that the new government must use the upcoming Spending Review and Budget to set out a four-year sustainable funding settlement for councils, one capable of meeting the growing demand-led pressures facing councils.
+Crucially, it must put in place a priority set of reforms to reduce costs and improve outcomes within the next 18 months.
+Alongside this, in the medium-term, it should progress reforms to the system of local government finance, including engaging the sector on a review of relative needs and resources, while reforming business rates, council tax and other funding streams.

 curved line with half-rounded rectangle on the end